MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 After you specify a Linux target, your source is copied to your Linux machine.
 Then, CMake is run on the Linux machine to generate the CMake cache for your project.

 ![Generate CMake cache on Linux](media/cmake-linux-1.png "Generate the CMake cache on Linux")

+**Visual Studio 2017 version 15.3 and later:**
+To provide IntelliSense support for remote headers, Visual Studio automatically copies them to a directory on your local Windows machine.
+For more information, see [IntelliSense for remote headers](configure-a-linux-project.md#remote_intellisense).

 ## Debug the project
 To debug your code on the remote system, set a breakpoint, select the CMake target as the startup item in the toolbar menu next to the project setting, and click run (or press F5).